Using Bulk Herbs

 2. Put the herbs in a pan of cold water.
 Cover the pan and slowly bring the water to a boil over low heat.
 Simmer for 15 to 20 minutes.
 Remove from the heat, strain and drink.

-Our Bustea Enhancement Tea is one of our most popular additions to the enhancement program.
+Our Bust Tea Enhancement Tea is one of the most popular additions to the natural breast enhancement program.
+Enjoy it for its soothing flavor.
+Add honey or cinnamon to taste.

-A bargain with all of these wonderful herbs.
+A bargain with all of these wonderful organic herbs.
+Gluten free, non-GMO.

 Regular price: $24.95